knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 ### Enabling the Feature Flag

-All the implementation is placed behind a feature flag, cross-namespace-event-links.
+All the implementation is placed behind a feature flag, `cross-namespace-event-links`.
 To enable a feature, you can add it to the `config-features` ConfigMap under the `data` spec and set the value of the feature flag to be `enabled`.
 For example, you can enable the feature by adding the following ConfigMap entry:

 ```
 apiVersion: v1